zeaver/MultiFactor/README.md

 }
 ```

-We provide four datasets mentioned in our paper huggingface dataset link:
+We provide four datasets huggingface dataset link mentioned in our paper:

 | dataset name              | dataset link                                                          |
 |---------------------------|-----------------------------------------------------------------------|